 Keep it SIMPLE and always focus on the root cause.
 Numbing symptoms without treating root causes, which is what our entire allopathic mainstream medical system is designed to do, creates much larger problems by allowing the root causes to continue to deteriorate.
 Everything is interconnected, health is the natural balance of life, and nature always seeks to restore balance, and our bodies always seek a state of homeostasis.
 By consistently simplifying our lives and our nutritional intake, we avoid paralysis by analysis and are able to prioritize and execute actions that restore health.
 Simplicity enables complexity.

-Five simple core nutrition principles for minimum inflammation and optimum health: 1) Drink abundant water: replace sugary drinks and juices with water and unsweetened teas.
+Five simple core nutrition principles for minimum inflammation and optimum health: 1) Drink abundant water: replace sugary drinks and juices with water and tea.

 2) Eat clean: choose very simple plant-based whole foods, making sure to replace undesirable ingredients with yummier choices, prioritizing organic when possible.
 Replace and thus eliminate meat, fish, dairy, gluten, soy, processed foods, fried foods, and alcohol.
 If an ingredient once pooped, came from a lab, or was grown with pesticides, it does not belong in your meal.
 3) Eat consistent: choose the same simple plant-based foods each week, optimize digestion with daily probiotics, enzymes, ginger, and turmeric, supplementing food with food in capsule form to ensure consistent intake.
 4) Eat correct ratios: when choosing ingredients for any meal, always prioritize healthy fats (ie avocados, coconut, olive) and proteins (ie lentils, beans, nuts, and seeds), minimize carbohydrates, and limit fruit intake.
 5) Eat nothing, regularly: abstain from food for consistent time periods.